Shynixn/MCCoroutine/README.md

 * Support for Minecraft 1.7 - Latest
 * Support for Java 8

-## Installation
+## QuickStart

-Include the dependency to MCCoroutine
+Include the dependency to MCCoroutine.

+For shipping this library with your plugin, please see ``Shipping and Running`` section below.

 **Maven**
 ```xml